How The Super-Rich Use Trusts to Preserve Multi-Generational Wealth

 Great Family Dynasties Own Nothing and Control Everything

 On first reading why would you want to own nothing and control everything?
 This is in fact the secret to multi-generational wealth.
-Structure your affairs so that no one individual owns anything and no future heir can do anything to put anything more than a minor dent in the family fortune.
+Structure your affairs so that no one individual owns anything and no future heir can do anything that puts more than a minor dent in the family fortune.

 That’s how they guarantee that multi-generational wealth is sustained.
 You see the people who created the wealth that founded these dynasties were pretty smart.
 They knew of all the pitfalls and temptations their heirs would face.
 They placed their wealth in trusts and foundations.
 The beauty of this kind of structure is that effectively nobody owns it.
 The ownership can be somewhat vague as in ‘future generations’.
 There can be strict rules against touching the principal and about how and when distributions can be made.